 General retail is also on the rise with a 7% increase in the last year.
 Business services remain a top choice with an 11% increase and home-based businesses qualify in the top 5, going 6% up.

-10 great ideas for small business startups in 2019:
+Here are 10 great ideas for small business startups in 2020:

 1. Personal Trainer

 Having a website for your business is essential in the 21st century.
 It’s your digital storefront, where potential customers are free to browse and purchase with the ease of a mouse click.

 In only a couple of decades time physical shopping will be almost gone, but even now in 2019, the percentage of online shopping is growing.
 So why leave your customers to go shop through your rivals, simply because you do not have a website?